 These are some of the images of cheese factories in Hastings County taken by unknown photographers in about 1910.
-Please get in touch if you have any photographs of cheese factories or of cheese making. email@example.com, (613) 395-0015.
+If you have any photographs of cheese factories or of cheese making, please get in touch with us at email@example.com or (613) 395-0015.

 Come on a tour of the Dairy Building at Farmtown Park and learn about the history of cheese making.
 Explore the barn, visit the cheese factory and watch the videos.
 They still make Cheddar cheese at Maple Dale Cheese in Plainfield, Ontario using traditional methods.
 This short video gives one some idea of the physical labour involved.

 Norm MacWater has worked in the cheese industry for over 50 years as a cheese and butter factory inspector, policy maker and now as a cheese grader.
 He has donated many artifacts to the Hastings County of Agricultural Heritage.

 Cheese making started commercially in Hastings County around 1864.
 By 1920, there were cheese factories on each concession run as co-operatives by the farmers who lived within easy distance of the factory.
 The cheese was boxed and shipped to Belleville, usually by train, to be sold to dealers and then transported to Great Britain.

 The video The History of Cheese Making in Hastings County was made a number of years ago before the Memorial Garden was planted at the front of Farmtown Park.

 People have been making cheese commercially in Hastings County for almost 150 years.
 Cheese makers still make cheddar using the traditional methods at Maple Dale, Ivanhoe, Empire and Black River cheese factories.
 The men working here are at Maple Dale Cheese at Plainfield.